7 ways to support a loved one with mental illness

 We’ve all had days when we’re feeling down, but when a loved one is struggling with mental illness, would you know what to say?

-With 20% of Aussies experiencing mental illness at some point each year, we’re all likely to be affected or know someone who’s affected; and, having a support network is essential to getting through.
+With 22% of Australians aged 16-85 experiencing mental illness in the last year, we’re all likely to be affected or know someone who’s affected.
 If a loved one is struggling with their mental health, the most important thing to remember is that you need to take their condition seriously – this isn’t the time to embrace the ‘she’ll be right’ attitude.
+Having a support network during this time is essential.

 So, how do you start the conversation and how can you help?